Siefeldin-Sobih/Siefeldin-Sobih.github.io/_pages/references.md

 - **Number:** (435) 797-0685

 ### Dr. Susannah French
 - **About:** [Susannah](https://frenchlab.weebly.com/people.html) is a member of my committee and has been an integral part to my success.
 She really cares about making sure I understand the iguanas and physiology inside and out - she'll ask the tough questions that push me to think deeper, but always in a way that helps me grow as a researcher.
+Susannah has always been patient and friendly, and I have gained a lot of confidence about my research because of her support.
 - **Position:** Professor and Associate Dean of College of Science, Biology department, Utah State University
 - **Relationship:** Committee Member, Mentor
 - **Contact:** sfrench@biology.usu.edu
 - **Number:** (435) 797-9175

 ### Dr. John Stevens
-- **About:** [John](https://www.usu.edu/math/jrstevens/) has been my instructor for the bioinformatics course, and my first committee member.
-He has seen my work over the course of three consecutive years, offered me feedback and insights on how to think and approach my problems better.
+- **About:** [John](https://www.usu.edu/math/jrstevens/) was my instructor for the bioinformatics course, and my first committee member.
+Over the course of three consecutive years, he has seen my work progress and consistently provided valuable feedback and insights that sharpened how I approach statistical problems and how to present them.
+His guidance has been very essential in shaping my development as a researcher, and I deeply value the perspective he brought to my training.
 - **Position:** Department Head | Professor, Mathematics and Statistics department, Utah State University
 - **Relationship:** Committee Member, Mentor, Class Instructor
 - **Contact:** john.r.stevens@usu.edu